 Car riders should be delivered and picked up in front of the middle school.
 Parents are asked to follow the established route.
 FOR SAFETY REASONS, PLEASE DO NOT DROP A STUDENT OFF ON THE OPPOSITE SIDE OF THE ROAD---Additionally, Do not pick up your student on the other side of Old Rosman Highway.
+We will insist that all students cross only at the intersection crosswalk.
 Dismissal time for car riders is 3:00 PM.
 Buses only will use the rear parking lot behind the gymnasium for delivery and pick-up of students.
 Parents or visitors to our campus should not use the rear (Bus parking) lot.
 Each school day buses will be entering this parking lot beginning at 7:15 am and leaving our campus at 3:10 PM.
 This is a high traffic time and visitors and parents should should avoid this area at all costs in order to ensure the safety of our students and staff.